MohammadTaseenKhan/CryptoInfoBD-Telegram-Bot/README.md

 The bot uses multiple data sources and fallback mechanisms to improve reliability when a primary market-data provider is unavailable.

----

-### 📈 Market Overview

-Explore the broader cryptocurrency market with commands for:

-* Top cryptocurrencies
-* 24-hour gainers
-* 24-hour losers
-* Market snapshots
-* Crypto market sentiment
-* Market risk analysis
-* Trend analysis
-* Market scanners

-The bot's trend analysis can evaluate technical indicators such as **RSI** and **SMA-based signals** to produce a simplified market interpretation.

-> ⚠️ Market analysis is provided for informational purposes only and should not be considered financial advice.

----

-### 📊 Charts & Technical Analysis

-View historical market data through generated charts and technical analysis.

-Supported chart timeframes include:

-* 1 Day
-* 7 Days
-* 30 Days
-* 1 Year

-Depending on the asset and feature, the bot can provide:

-* Price charts
-* OHLC/candlestick data
-* RSI analysis
-* SMA20
-* SMA50
-* Bullish/Bearish/Neutral trend interpretation

----

 ### ⚖️ Cryptocurrency Comparison

 Compare two cryptocurrencies directly.